 In an age where scientific messages are under attack from ignorant orange-faced baby-men, we try to spread our work in broader circles than academia.
 We are always thrilled to work with artists and creators all over the world to open up conversations around animal intelligence, conservation, and human-animal co-habitation.

-We have the great fortune to work with many people from the art world.
-Recently, Alex was at DESERTX with friends from SUPERFLEX and TBA21-Academy, presenting ‘Dive In’ (above) by SUPERFLEX, which was born while we were together diving in the South Pacific.
-From these beginnings, PhD student Anja Wegner will do her thesis at the interface of art and science, exploring new ways of knowledge generation and communication.
+Recently, the lab has been working with SUPERFLEX on ideas around Interspecies Architecture, with exhibitions at DESERTX and with TBA21-Academy as part of The Current, and now with some very fun sculptures under the Mediterranean Sea.
+The installation ‘Dive In’ (above) by SUPERFLEX was born while we were together diving in the South Pacific.
+From these beginnings, PhD student Anja Wegner is doing her thesis at the interface of art and science, exploring new ways of knowledge generation and communication.